Tiernebre/pokemon-gen-3-livingdex/README.md

 ### FireRed / LeafGreen

 - [ ] Defeat the Elite Four and Gary **in both games**.
-- [ ] Complete a hardcore nuzlocke run on FireRed.
 - [ ] Get a record in the Hall of Fame.
 - [ ] Complete the Kanto Pokedex.
 - [ ] Jump 100 times in a row in Pokemon Jump and get 200 berries in Dodrio